vercel/hyperyellow/README.md

 ### terminal

-Only the colors array either in the hyper config/preferences file will change the colors in the terminal itself.
+Only the colors array either in the Hyper config/preferences file will change the colors in the terminal itself.

 These are the defaults
 ```